sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 4. There are a lot ways to manipulate commits, one of my favorite is cherry-picking.
 This is literally picking one or more commits from one history and injecting them into another.

 Alright, here is the process of writing the above program (pseudo-python).
 I strongly suggest that you follow the exact process.
-This is so you can build the muscle memory for writing `git` commands and the habit of committing frequently.
+This is so you can build the muscle memory for writing `git` commands and get into the habit of committing frequently.
-Let create a directory (I'm assuming your are using a *nix OS).
+Let create a directory (I'm assuming your are using a *nix based OS).

 ```bash
 Sergiys-MacBook-Pro:blog_all sbagda01$ mkdir code